-In 1988, plans for a fitting law enforcement memorial to honor our local officers killed in the line of duty began to take shape, as then Chief Deputy Jim Hammond and his memorial staff began working toward that goal.
+In 1988, plans for a fitting law enforcement memorial to honor our local officers killed in the line of duty began to take shape, as then Chief Deputy Jim Hammond and his memorial staff , under the direction of now Chief of Staff Gino Bennett, began working toward that goal.

-In 1989, the centrally located memorial site in the 600 block of Market Street next to the Hamilton County-Chattanooga Courts Building was officially designated by the County Commissioners to become a park area in tribute and support to local law enforcement and specifically to give prominent recognition to those officers killed in the line of duty.
+In 1989, the centrally located memorial site in the 600 block of Market Street next to the Hamilton County-Chattanooga Courts Building was officially donated to the project by the Hamilton County Commissioners.
+The park’s function would be to pay tribute to local law enforcement and specifically to give prominent recognition to those officers killed in the line of duty.

 In 1992, Chief Deputy Hammond and his memorial staff created the Law Enforcement Memorial Committee challenged with raising the money for the project.
 Memorial services attended by law enforcement personnel throughout the area were held at the site in 1993 and 1994.
 Within four years the “pocket park” with its benches to provide an inspirational place of reflection and relaxation was created, and artists were contacted to create a monument to honor the fallen officers.

-In 1998, the Chattanooga Area Law Enforcement Commission (CALECO) chose local artist Cessna Decosimo to create a memorial at the site.
-Finally, in 2002 with all funds for this project raised from private resources, artist Decosimo began his creation.
+In 1998, the Chattanooga Area Law Enforcement Commission (CALECO) chose local well-known artist Cessna Decosimo to create a memorial at the site.
+Finally, in 2002, with all funds for this project raised from private resources, artist Decosimo began his creation.

 The sculpture serves as an inspirational memorial as well as a timeless allegory of good versus evil.
-The sculpture is intended to teach us that there is a cost our civilization must pay to fight evil.
-It serves as a statement that we, as a culture, are all connected, and when we lose just one member, we all suffer the loss together.
+It is intended to teach us that there is a cost our civilization must pay to fight crime and corruption.
+It serves as a statement that we, as a culture, are all connected, and when we lose just one member, we all suff er the loss together.

 A memorial service is held at the park each year in mid-May, and the public is invited to attend.
-Attending the service are many officers and leadership from around the county as well as survivors, elected officials and other dignitaries.
+Attending the ceremony are many officers and leadership from around the county as well as survivors, elected officials, and other dignitaries.